 Garden Museum Café: 5 Lambeth Palace Road, SE1 7LB

 St Mary’s Church Gardens: In front of the Garden Museum is a small garden with pretty flowers and benches.
-It’s a lovely spot to sit down if you are strolling along the River Thames.
+It’s a lovely spot to sit while strolling along the River Thames.

 St Mary’s Church Gardens: Lambeth Palace Road, SE1 7JH

-Leake Street Arches and Tunnel: wander down Lower Marsh near Waterloo Station and you can enter the Leake Street tunnel which is awash with street art and graffiti.
-There are a few eateries, bars and entertainment venues located inside railway arches.
-The House of Vans is nearby which includes a gig venue, exhibition space and skateboard zone.
+Leake Street Arches and Tunnel: wander down Lower Marsh near Waterloo Station, and you can enter the Leake Street tunnel, which is awash with street art and graffiti.
+A few eateries, bars and entertainment venues are located inside railway arches.
+The House of Vans is nearby, which includes a gig venue, exhibition space and skateboard zone.

 Leake Street Arches and Tunnel: Leake Street, SE18SW

 Florence Nightingale Museum: This Museum is dedicated to the life and accomplishments of the most famous nurse in history.
 It includes insights into her personal life, the Spanish Flu and the Crimean War.
 Read my Florence Nightingale Museum Lambeth London article.

 Florence Nightingale Museum: 2 Lambeth Palace Road, SE1 7EW